yegor256/blog/_posts/2015/may/2015-05-25-unit-test-scaffolding.md

 {% endhighlight %}

 What do you think?
 Isn't it better than what JUnit offers?
-Isn't it more reusable and extendable than utility methods?
+Isn't it more reusable and extensible than utility methods?

 To summarize, I believe scaffolding in unit testing must be done through